andywer/webpack-blocks/docs/MIGRATION-GUIDE.md

 See the package's README for further details.

-### `@webpack-blocks/uglify` package

-The `uglify` package is a convenience block for easily configuring JS minification using the [uglifyjs-webpack-plugin](https://www.npmjs.com/package/uglifyjs-webpack-plugin) which also supports minifying untranspiled ES2015 code.

-See the package's README for further details.

 ### `webpack-blocks` package

 The new `webpack-blocks` package can be installed using `npm install --save-dev webpack-blocks`.
 It is a convenience package, wrapping and exporting most of frequently used blocks, so you don't have to manage all those small package dependencies by yourself.
 Contains: